amadhabib/acceptance_test-project/README.md

 My Solution
 ------------
-I have used the BDD approach for testing this application.
+I have used the behavior-driven development (BDD) approach for testing this application.
 I have first used the cucumber for creating the feature files and then created the step definition functions for each of the Given, When, and Then scenarios.
-I have used the Selenium Webdriver using Java to create the acceptance testing scripts.
+After that, I have used the Selenium Webdriver using Java to create the acceptance testing scripts.
 I have also used Junit framework for assertions with selenium code.

 Technology Stack
 ----------------
 Cucumber

 Selenium WebDriver using Java

 Junit

 AShot library for taking webelements screenshot and comparison

 How to Setup and Execute